UPDATED BY FRANZISKA SPRITZLER, RD, CDE, on May 7, 2024

 The biggest learning curve when adapting to a keto diet is around food.
-You already know what you can’t eat while training your body to rely on ketones: high-glycemic, sugary foods and beverages like fruit juices; bready products; starchy vegetables, including sweet potatoes; legumes; and other high-carb, glucose-laden items—in other words, essentially everything most of us regularly reach for in the American diet.
+You already know what you can’t eat while training your body to rely on ketones: high-glycemic, sugary foods and beverages like fruit juices; bready products; starchy vegetables, including sweet potatoes; legumes; and other high-carb, sugar-laden items—in other words, essentially everything most of us regularly reach for in the American diet.
 But what can you eat?

 So cast away any notions of deprivation or hunger.
 On the keto diet, you’ll feel full and satisfied, not to mention more energized than ever!

 As you get started, don’t think you have to master the nuances of keto cooking, or even eating, all at once.
 First, stock up on and work with your favorite foods from the keto diet food lists below, then broaden your horizons as you get more comfortable with the diet.
-You can even lean on repetitive meals while you settle in (for example, eggs and bacon for breakfast; a Cobb-style salad for lunch; and a protein and broccoli with cream sauce for dinner).
-Soon, you’ll discover that you actually can have your cake and eat it too, without getting kicked out of ketosis or blowing your maximum daily macros (macronutrients), including carb counts!
+You can even lean on repetitive meals while you settle in (for example, eggs and bacon for breakfast; a Cobb-style salad for lunch; and protein and broccoli with cream sauce for dinner).
+Soon, you’ll discover that you actually can have your cake and eat it too, without getting kicked out of ketosis or blowing your maximum daily macros (macronutrients).

 Keto-Friendly Foods